bikram-agarwal/AWWsome-Toolkit/README.md

 - A method to mount and extract `/intelligence` from a Pixel factory image in WSL2.
 - A clean copy of all files into Windows.
 - A fingerprinting process to identify which files are likely part of Gemini Nano / AICore.

+## ❓ Open Questions
+While we've successfully extracted and fingerprinted the `/intelligence` partition, it's still unclear whether these files can be placed back onto a Pixel device in a specific path to enable Gemini Nano or AICore features.

+We know:
+- On Pixel 10 series, there is a `/data/vendor/intelligence` folder/mount which has these `.tflite` and other such files.
+- On Pixel 9 series, [AI Core](https://play.google.com/store/apps/details?id=com.google.android.aicore) app stores AI Models somewhere under `/data/user/0/com.google.android.aicore`

+We don't yet know:
+- Whether simply copying the `.tflite`, `.binarypb`, and `data0` files to a devices will trigger AICore to load them.
+- If additional permissions, signatures, or system-level integration are required to activate these features.

+Further experimentation is needed to determine if these extracted models can be used to re-enable or sideload AI features on-device.